-53 State of Washington, Population of Cities, Town and Counties, Office of Financial Management, November 2021.
-QUADCO 2022 Coordinated Public Transit - Human Services Transportation Plan
+47 STATE OF WASHINGTON POPULATION OF CITIES, TOWNS, AND COUNTIES.
+Office of Financial Management, November 2021 QUADCO 2022 Coordinated Public Transit - Human Services Transportation Plan

 Kittitas County has a low population density with 19.7 people per square mile.
 Kittitas County's low density is the result of having a large amount of land area (2,297 square miles) combined with a low population (45,225).